David1o1/project-showcase-private-website/README.md

 ## 🌐 Language Switching (Norwegian ↔ English)

-I implemented a language switching feature that allows users to toggle between Norwegian and English using a button in the navigation menu.
+We implemented a language switching feature that allows users to toggle between Norwegian and English using a button in the navigation menu.

 ### What I built
 - Dynamic UI text switching